 Car advertising (like almost all advertising) commonly emphasises the new and the improved.
 There is not a single advert drawing attention to the subtle and not-so-subtle second lives of components intended for one car but which lived on in another…and another…and another…

-The ACEA (European Automobile Manufacturer´s Association) released data for car sales in 2014 recently.
-Automotive News made a bit of a meal of the matter of who would take next-to-top spot Would it be Renault, Opel or Ford who will take the number two position in the future?
+The ACEA (European Automobile Manufacturer’s Association) released data for car sales in 2014 recently.
+Automotive News made a bit of a meal of the matter of who would take next-to-top spot.
+Would it be Renault, Opel or Ford who will take the number two position in the future?
 At the moment Ford holds this honour, with just under a million cars sold.
 GM, perhaps because one or two models are below par, sold a bit less again.
-But that part of the story, the cars-as-sports story, didn´t really interest me so much as Continue reading “Lovely, lovely numbers”
+But that part of the story, the cars-as-sports story, didn’t really interest me so much as the way the numbers reset my expectation.
+Continue reading “Lovely, Lovely Numbers”

 Here is Peter Stevens on the concept car and here is his second article on the subject.
 I think we can say we covered the topic more thoroughly in October but it nice to see what a professional thinks.

 It’s nice to see that Peter Stevens agrees with my analysis of the Ford Probe concept car: “Ford Motor Company’s European arm presented a concept vehicle, the Ford Probe III, at the Frankfurt show in 1981 for totally different reasons.
 Its new mid-size family car, the Sierra, was to be launched in 1982.
 It was a fairly avant-garde design that, within Ford, suddenly caused the senior management to Continue reading “Peter Stevens On Concept Cars”

 DTW takes a look back at the motoring year and boils it down to a manageable lump.
 It must be admitted a lot has happened in the US and Asian markets as well, but we’ll look mostly at European happenings.